Nakul1411/IMAGE-TRANSFORMATIONS/README.md

 ## Result:
 Thus the different image transformations such as Translation, Scaling, Shearing, Reflection, Rotation and Cropping are done using OpenCV and python programming.

-Thus the different image transformations such as Translation, Scaling, Shearing, Reflection, Rotation and Cropping are done using OpenCV and python programming.